List of Orange Is the New Black characters: Galina "Red" Reznikov

 Red is initially pleasant to Piper until she unknowingly insults her cooking, and in response Red punishes her by starvation.
 Piper eventually repairs their relationship by making a lotion to help soothe Red's injured back.
 Red also has an odd obsession with a chicken that is allegedly seen on the prison grounds from time to time, as she wants to cook "real food" and also wants to absorb its "power."
 Towards the end of the first season, she is decommissioned from the kitchen by Caputo after he discovers Mendez's drug smuggling operation, which is blamed on Red.
-Caputo assigns Gloria as the new master chef, and the kitchen is then run by the Latina inmates.
+Caputo assigns Gloria as the new head chef, and the kitchen is then run by the Latina inmates.
 In an attempt to take Gloria and her "girls" out of the kitchen, Red sabotaged one of the ovens, causing Gina to get injured, thus straining her relationship with her friends severely.
 Red eventually becomes Piper's new roommate and befriends her, while at the same time she attempts to come to terms with her loss of friends and status, in the process befriending the "Golden Girls" — the older women in the prison.

 Upon discovering a disused sewage drain in the prison greenhouse, Red restarts her smuggling business and reunites her shattered circle of friends.
 She has history with Vee, a returning prisoner who had befriended her when Red first went to prison years before the series began, only to beat her violently and try to take over her smuggling operation.
 Vee's appearance in the prison puts Red in competition with her.
 Following repeated threats from Vee against Red's girls and her family outside prison, Red attempts to strangle Vee during a blackout, but cannot bring herself to finish the job and instead agrees to a truce.
 However, Vee sneaks up on Red in the greenhouse and beats her violently with a sock with a padlock inside, sending her to the prison hospital.
 She at first keeps her silence to the authorities about Vee as her attacker, preferring instead to plot her revenge, but has a change of heart after speaking with Sister Ingalls.